Introduction

 Regulatory sandboxes

-Many countries have created regulatory sandboxes – test environments where FinTech companies can conduct experiments under regulatory supervision.
-Some countries’ regulators (particularly the FCA in the UK) allow FinTech companies to conduct these experiments with real customers.
+Many countries have created regulatory sandboxes, which are test environments where Fintech companies can conduct experiments under regulatory supervision.
+Some countries’ regulators (particularly the FCA in the UK) allow Fintech companies to conduct these experiments with real customers.

 Finance-as-a-service regulations

-The catalogue of APIs is growing and new regulations are emerging with every advancement in FinTech.
-Therefore, the Finance-as-a-Service movement will grow significantly in 2021.
-Like other X-aaS products, Finance-as-a-Service is provided by unregulated organizations that offer regulated financial products.
+The catalogue of APIs is growing and new regulations are emerging with every new advancement in Fintech.
+So the Finance-as-a-Service movement has seen significant growth in recent years, and this trend is expected to continue in 2023.
+Like other X-aaS products, Finance-as-a-Service is provided by unregulated organisations that offer regulated financial products.

 Regulations of open banking

-Open banking will be a top priority for 2021, and industry leaders note that the data-sharing framework will become integral to the countries that are introducing it.
+Open banking is in high demand, and industry leaders note that the data-sharing framework will become integral to the countries that are introducing it.
 Open banking has already established itself in Europe and is making significant headway in countries such as Australia and Canada.
 However, the United States is in no hurry to enact such regulations.

 The Consumer Financial Protection Bureau (CFPB) has issued an Advance Notice of Proposed Rulemaking (ANPR) that solicits information from the public on how consumers’ access to their financial records should be regulated.
 ANPR is considered to be the first step towards establishing the formal regulation of open banking in the United States.